-- A. An employee shall have the right to have an Association representative present at any meeting or interview between the County and the employee that may lead to the imposition of a discipline greater than a verbal reprimand, including any fact-finding pre-disciplinary meetings that occur prior to the imposition of discipline. - B. The employee will be informed of their right to have an Association representative present and, pursuant to ORS 243.666, the County will make sure that the Association has been notified and offered the opportunity to participate in any meeting between the County and an employee that may lead to the imposition of discipline which is greater than a verbal reprimand. - C. If at any time during a meeting, between the County and an employee, that was held without an Association representative present and without the Association being notified about the meeting, it appears a more serious disciplinary problem or issue has developed, the County will immediately suspend the meeting and proceed in accordance with Sections 4 through 5 of this Article. - D. As a matter of practice, all meetings between the County and an Association-represented employee, that relate to discipline, shall be electronically recorded by the County.
-Upon request, a copy of these recordings shall be provided to the involved employee and/or the Association.
+- A. An employee shall have the right to have an Association representative present at any meeting or interview between the County and the employee that may lead to the imposition of a discipline greater than a verbal reprimand, including any fact-finding pre-disciplinary meetings that occur prior to the imposition of discipline. - B. The employee will be informed of their right to have an Association representative present and, pursuant to ORS 243.666, the County will make sure that the Association has been notified and offered the opportunity to participate in any meeting between the County and an employee that may lead to the imposition of discipline which is greater than a verbal reprimand. - C. If at any time during a meeting, between the County and an employee, that was held without an Association representative present and without the Association being notified about the meeting, it appears a more serious disciplinary problem or issue has developed, the County will immediately suspend the meeting and proceed in accordance with Sections 4 through 5 of this Article. - D. As a matter of practice, all meetings between the County and an Association-represented employee, that relate to discipline, shall be electronically recorded by the County and by the Association at its discretion.
+Upon request, a copy of the County/Association recordings shall be provided to the involved employee and/or the Association or County.